Chairman - Del Lamiman

 Secretary - Lori Jaffe

-“Lori” Lorraine Jaffe, a native of upstate New York lives in Bethesda and is Vice President of the Wyngate Citizens Association.
-She’s presently serving her third term as Party Secretary.
-Very active in the Legislative District 16 area she’s been a poll watcher, election judge and now a Precinct Chair.
-She also has membership in the Chevy Chase and Potomac Women’s Republican Clubs.
-Forty years ago she moved to Maryland to work as a medical technologist, and currently works as a project manager for the Department of Agriculture.
-“I’m dedicated to the Republican party and the community.” said Lori, “We’re all here to try to make a difference, a positive difference, and I try to help people any way I can.”
+“Lori” Lorraine Jaffe, a native of upstate New York, lives in Bethesda and is past Vice President of the Wyngate Citizens Association.
+She’s presently serving her fifth term as Party Secretary.
+Lori currently also serves as Secretary for the Chevy Chase Women’s Republican Club.
+Very active in the Legislative District 16 area, she’s been a poll watcher, election judge and is currently a Precinct Chair.
+Forty years ago, she moved to Maryland to work as a medical technologist and served as an IT Specialist and project manager for the Department of Agriculture.
+“I’m dedicated to conservative values.” said Lori, “We’re all here to try to make a difference, a positive difference, and I try to help people any way I can.”

 You can contact Lori at: [email protected]